Most respondents rank the facilities as above average.

 Your interviewer will jot notes on your responses on that sheet with the four questions.
 Also be prepared to tell him/her why you want to go to Houston over other dental schools.

-Students said the most interesting question asked at University of Texas Health Science Center-Houston School of Dentistry discussed a variety of topics, including undergrad challenges, future goals, involvement in organizations, and personal characteristics.
-The interview format might have been an MMI based on references to nondisclosure agreements, while common questions revolved around academic experiences, personal development, and reasons for pursuing dentistry.
+Students said the most interesting question asked at University of Texas Health Science Center-Houston School of Dentistry discussed a variety of topics including difficult undergrad courses, future aspirations, involvement in organizations, and ethical scenarios.
+The interview format may have been an MMI as some responses alluded to nondisclosure agreements, while common questions focused on personal development, time management, and reasons for pursuing dentistry.

 Having to discuss my academic history, it was supposed to be a closed file interview but I guess it turned out to be an open file since I had to tell the interviewer all of my #s. this could have been a test to see if I would lie???
 I dunno...